Yes, There Are Asset & Income Protection Strategies to Help

 The Spousal Impoverishment Act (Commonly Referred to as “Protecting the Community Spouse”)

 While long-term care costs for a declining loved one must be considered, one must also think about the costs of living and support for his/her spouse to live a comfortable lifestyle.
-Contained within Medicaid laws is the Spousal Impoverishment Act, which dictates how much in resources, assets, income the community spouse is allowed to keep and live on should their spouse become sick and require care.
+Contained within Medicaid laws is the Spousal Impoverishment Act, which dictates how much in resources, assets, income the community spouse can keep and live on should their spouse become sick and require care.

 New Jersey refers to the spouse receiving care as the “institutionalized spouse’ and the spouse remaining home as the “community spouse”.
-The law states that the community spouse may keep up to a maximum of $123,600.
+The law states that the community spouse may keep up to a maximum of $128,640+/- (this amount increases annually).
 This is referred to as the Community Spousal Resource Allowance (CSRA).
 The institutionalized spouse may keep $2,000 under NJ Law.

 PROTECTING THE RESOURCES AND SAVINGS OF THE “AT HOME” SPOUSE